How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 Either way, the breaker tripped to protect the circuit.

-Plugging a campervan into the mains electrical supply is like plugging in any electrical appliance and the same restrictions apply.
 You can only draw a maximum of the circuit’s current limit without tripping the supply breaker.

 Campgrounds limit the current supply, with each pitch usually having a dedicated breaker.
-Draw too much, the breaker will trip and you’ll probably need to speak with the camp staff to resolve it.
+Draw too much, the breaker will trip, and you’ll probably need to speak with the camp staff to resolve it.

-With mains supply, you can run AC appliances directly on an AC circuit and/or use a power converter to transform the AC power to DC, so you can charge your 12v batteries.
+With a mains supply, you can run AC appliances directly on an AC circuit and/or use a power converter to transform the AC power to DC, so you can charge your 12v batteries.

-Components for Campervan Shore Power
+Components for RV Shore Power

 The first thing to note is the voltage of your appliances.
-If you’ve built your van in Australia, Europe or the UK, you probably run 220-240v appliances; in Canada and the US, 110-130v.
+If you’ve built your van in Australia, Europe, or the UK, you probably run 220-240v appliances; in Canada and the US, 110-130v.

 AC Power Pedestal / Mains Supply